The Methodology

 a film?

 TMDB-powered search.
 Five categories.
 Optional sub-sliders for every component.
-One ARC Score that means something.
+One ARC score that actually means something.

 Submit an ARC Review